hassunisalem/DBForDevsNotes/README.md

 ### Key-value stores

 A key–value database, or key–value store, is a data storage paradigm designed for storing, retrieving, and managing associative arrays, and a data structure more commonly known today as a dictionary or hash table.

+Redis - gains amazing performance in exchange for increased risk of data loss in the case of a hardware failure.

+## Additional notes

+### PostgreSQL

+PostgreSQL (or just “Postgres”) is a relational database management system (or RDBMS for short).Relational databases are set-theory-based systems in which data is stored in two-dimensional tables consisting of data rows and strictly enforced column types.